telerik/blazor-docs/components/tilelayout/events.md

 </TelerikTileLayout>

 @code{
-    async Task OnReorderHandler()
+    async Task OnReorderHandler(TileLayoutReorderEventArgs args)
     {
-        Console.WriteLine("tile order changed, might be a good time to save the state.");
+        Console.WriteLine($"tile {args.Id} reordered, might be a good time to save the state.");
     }
 }
 ````

 ## See Also